exersalza/FivemCipherFinder/README.md

 As you can see in the last example, you can exclude Directories so can prevent false-positives like `\[cars\],\[mlos\],easy-admin` but make sure you add `\` before curly and square brackets, otherwise your terminal will throw an error.

 The script logs found Cipher in a file names `CipherLog-HH-MM-SS.txt` so can easily find your log files.

-## Install instructions for Python
-Py-Version: 3.8 and above

-run `pip install FivemCipherFinder` or download the latest release and unpack it.

 ### Troubleshooting